 “Zach Kittley, who you know coach (Wes) Kittley’s son, was a GA at the time here, you know, sent me a message on Twitter and said, ‘Don’t sign anything from my dad yet, we want you to come and play football,’” Rigdon said.
 “And I said, ‘Alright sign me up, like let’s go I’m ready.’”

-Rigdon started his career with the football team in 2017, but only made an appearance in one game his true freshman season, according to Tech Athletics.
+Rigdon started his career with the football team in 2017, but only made an appearance in one game his true freshman season.
 Despite only playing in the season opener, Rigdon impressed the team with his speed and made the travel squad for the Red Raiders and was rewarded a redshirt by the NCAA.

-In his redshirt freshman season last year, Rigdon earned more time on the field as he appeared in seven games, according to Tech Athletics.
+In his redshirt freshman season last year, Rigdon earned more time on the field as he appeared in seven games.
 Rigdon finished his redshirt freshman season with three receptions, 29 receiving yards and his first career tackle as he played on Tech’s offense and special teams.

-This season, Rigdon was one of eight walk-ons to be rewarded with scholarships by Wells at the end of training camp, according to Tech Athletics.
+This season, Rigdon was one of eight walk-ons to be rewarded with scholarships by Wells at the end of training camp.

 “It just came down to finally being able to prove to myself that I was always right that I really could make it,” Rigdon said regarding his reaction to earning a football scholarship.
 “That was a big thing for me too, you know, prove to myself that I belonged here, you know, I’d earned my way here.”